~16 min left

 Is Odoo really free?

-Can Odoo really replace NetSuite?
+Can Odoo really replace NetSuite for a mid-market business?

 What's the catch with Odoo's low pricing?

-Which is better for global multi-entity?
+Which is better for global multi-entity operations?

-Is Odoo SOC 2 compliant?
+Is Odoo SOC 2 compliant and audit-ready?

 The Final Verdict